-Information about “where” an event occurs is coded separately from item information, being transmitted through the dorsal visual pathway, by way of occipital then parietal cortex, to parahippocampal cortex (Khan, Martin-Montanez, & Baxter, 2011).
+Information about an item’s location (“where”) is encoded separately from item information, being transmitted through the dorsal visual pathway, by way of occipital then parietal cortex, to parahippocampal cortex (Khan, Martin-Montanez, & Baxter, 2011).
 Parahippocampal cortex then projects directly to the hippocampus or communicates indirectly through interaction with medial entorhinal cortex (Eichenbaum, 2012).
-The role of parahippocampal cortex in spatial memory has been supported in humans on the basis of data from an fMRI study that showed bilateral activation during a task that involved learning new spatial routes from a first-person perspective, but also from an overhead-view perspective (Shelton & Gabrieli, 2002).
+The role of parahippocampal cortex in spatial memory has been supported in humans by data from an fMRI study that showed bilateral activation during a task that involved learning new spatial routes from a first-person perspective, but also from an overhead-view perspective (Shelton & Gabrieli, 2002).
 The reliability of activation in parahippocampal cortex across both task conditions indicates that it has a general role in encoding spatial relationships.
 Additionally, a study of epilepsy patients with lesions to the right hippocampus or right parahippocampal cortex showed that both groups had impaired performance on object-location tasks, underscoring the importance of both the right hippocampus, and right parahippocampal cortex as an input pathway (Bohbot et al., 1998).

-Other areas have also been shown to be important for spatial memory, both during encoding and retrieval.
+Other brain areas have also been shown to be important for spatial memory, both during encoding and retrieval.
 Some researchers have emphasized the importance of medial prefrontal cortex (mPFC) in memory formation and retrieval, specifically its role in context-dependent memory selection (Preston & Eichenbaum, 2013).
-According to this view, the aforementioned “what” and “where” pathways converge in the hippocampus, forming a memory coded by neurons in the posterior hippocampus.
+According to this view, the “what” and “where” pathways converge in the hippocampus, forming a memory coded by neurons in the posterior hippocampus.
 Concurrent activity in the anterior hippocampus, which connects directly to mPFC, allows for closely related events to be distinguished.
 During retrieval, activity in mPFC allows for the activation of the most context-relevant memory.
 While perirhinal lesions prior to encoding have been found to have no impact on general spatial memory performance within rats (Machin, Vann, Muir & Aggleton, 2002), lesions to mPFC or perirhinal cortex prior to encoding have been shown to impact exploration times of objects that switched locations with other previously encountered objects, leading the authors to conclude that these brain regions support object-location associations (Barker, Bird, Alexander & Warburton, 2007).

-The hippocampus itself contains “place cells,” which have been shown to fire when an animal is located at a particular spatial location, providing what has been suggested to be a cognitive map (O’Keefe & Conway, 1978).
-Additionally, medial entorhinal cortex, parahippocampal cortex’s main input pathway to the hippocampus, has been shown to contain to contain grid cells in monkeys, which fire in response to the location of the eye’s gaze during a visual exploration task (Killian, Jutras & Buffalo, 2012).
-A study of spatial and episodic memory in which epilepsy patients underwent intracranial EEG while they navigated through a video game found cells within the entorhinal cortex, hippocampus, and amygdala, but not parahippocampal gyrus, that increased their firing rates in response to navigation in certain locations (Miller et al., 2013).
+The hippocampus itself contains “place cells” that have been shown to fire when an animal is located at a particular spatial location, providing what has been suggested to be a cognitive map (O’Keefe & Conway, 1978).
+Additionally, medial entorhinal cortex, parahippocampal cortex’s main input pathway to the hippocampus, has been shown to contain to contain grid cells in monkeys that fire in response to the location of the eye’s gaze during a visual exploration task (Killian, Jutras & Buffalo, 2012).
+A study of spatial and episodic memory in which epilepsy patients were implanted with intracranial electrodes while they navigated through a video game found cells within the entorhinal cortex, hippocampus, and amygdala, but not parahippocampal gyrus, that increased their firing rates whenever participants visited certain virtual locations (Miller et al., 2013).
 The video game locations were divided into three areas, and when items displayed in these areas were free recalled, the activity of these place-responsive cells correlated with their activity during encoding in a graded manner: the highest correlation was with encoding activity in the nearest locations, and the lowest correlation was with encoding activity in the farthest locations.
-The authors interpret this as evidence that free recall of item information provoked the reinstatement of the spatial context in which it was encountered, and suggest that it may cue temporal context reinstatement as well.
+The authors interpreted this as evidence that free recall of item information provoked the reinstatement of the spatial context in which it was encountered, and suggest that it may cue temporal context reinstatement as well.
 This is consistent with the hypothesis that one component of memory can cue others (Rugg et al., 2008), and that successful recognition of a presented stimulus may cause context reinstatement.